vulgo/prime-b460i-plus-hackintosh/README/README-usbtool.command.md

 - boot the B460i-PLUS system into macOS
 - run `usbtool.command` located in the root directory of this repository
-- keep within the 15 port limit by switching off the ports that aren't being used
+- keep within the 15 port limit by switching off at least 2 ports
 - press the button to generate `USBPorts.kext` on the desktop

 #### Install USBPorts.kext to the Bootloader Kexts Directory

 - mount the EFI system partition
-- copy `USBPorts.kext` from the desktop to `/Volumes/EFI/EFI/OC/Kexts`
+- replace `USBPorts.kext` in `/Volumes/EFI/EFI/OC/Kexts` with the version from the desktop

 ### USB 2 Port Locations